IgniteUI/igniteui-xplat-docs/doc/en/components/financial-chart-tooltip-types.md

 ## Tooltip Types

-The $PlatformShort$ financial chart component can be configured to display Tooltips in the following ways:
+The $Platform$ financial chart component can be configured to display Tooltips in the following ways:

 1. `Default` tooltips will display a tooltip for a single item when the pointer is positioned over it.
 1. `Item` tooltips will display a tooltip for each data item in the category that the pointer is positioned over.